Skip to main content

 — Photo by Visit Philadelphia

-All-Star Week also includes the Home Run Derby, Futures Game, Celebrity Softball Game, MLB Draft and All-Star Village fan festival.
+Ahead of the game, All-Star Week festivities will also include the Home Run Derby, All-Star Futures Game, All-Star Celebrity Softball Game, MLB Draft and the All-Star Village fanfest.
+Stay tuned for more info on these events.

 Where: Citizens Bank Park, 1 Citizens Bank Way, Philadelphia, PA